 The co-founder of Verve.com shares the destinations he’s excited to be drinking from.

 Wine can be overwhelming, even intimidating.
-Verve Wine, an online platform with three brick-and-mortar locations in New York, San Francisco and Chicago, aims to make wine approachable and fun.
+Verve Wine, an online platform with three brick-and-mortar locations in New York, San Francisco, and Chicago, aims to make wine approachable and fun.
 Master Sommelier and co-founder Dustin Wilson has a resume that extends to stints at some of the country’s most lauded restaurants including Eleven Madison Park in New York City and Frasca Food and Wine in Boulder.
 He’s taken a restaurant hospitality mindset along with his extensive wine expertise and applied it to a retail atmosphere both virtual and in-person.
 As part of Exclusive Resorts’ new Wine Benefits program, Members get insider access to tastings with Wilson.
-Here, he shares the regions he’s most excited about, both classic and up-and-coming.
+Here, he shares the regions and luxury wine destinations he’s most excited about, both classic and up-and-coming.

 Northern Rhone, France